kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 mechanism for referencing mixins from devices and counter sets.

-A new `Mixins` field will be added to the `ResourceSliceSpec` as an optional field.
+A new `Mixins` field will be added to the `ResourceSliceSpec` as an optional field of type `ResourceSliceMixins`.
 It will have three properties, one for each of the three types of mixins that will be supported:

 1. The `CounterSet` field defines a list of named `CounterSetMixins`.
    These define counters that can be used to extend the counters explicitly defined in a `CounterSet`.
-This allows for reduced duplication if there are many identical physical devices that must be represented as `CounterSet`s. `CounterSetMixins` can not be referenced directly by devices.
+This allows for reduced duplication if there are many identical physical devices that must be represented as `CounterSet`s. `CounterSetMixins` cannot be referenced directly by devices.

 1. The `Device` field is a list of named `DeviceMixin`s.
 These define attributes and capacities that can be used to extend what is defined